Optimally Solving Simultaneous-Move Dec-POMDPs: The Sequential Central Planning Approach: The SARSA Algorithm

 \section{The $o$SARSA Algorithm}

-Algorithm \ref{algo:oSARSA} describes an enhansed version of the $o$SARSA algorithm \citep{DibangoyeBICML18}.
+Algorithm \ref{algo:oSARSA} describes an enhanced version of the $o$SARSA algorithm \citep{DibangoyeBICML18}.
 This version of the $o$SARSA algorithm differs in the exploration strategy, the greedy-action selection rule, and the policy-improvement rule.
-The original $o$SARSA algorithm used a standard $\epsilon$-greedy exploration strategy, whereas the enhansed version exploits a portfolio of three policies: random policy, underlying MDP policy, and blind policy.
+The original $o$SARSA algorithm used a standard $\epsilon$-greedy exploration strategy, whereas the enhanced version exploits a portfolio of three policies: random policy, underlying MDP policy, and blind policy.
 Throughout the experiments, we initialize $\epsilon$ to $0.5$, \cf \Cref{algo:oSARSA}.
 Furthermore, the distribution over the portfolio is set to $\{0.5, 0.25, 0.25\}$, \cf \Cref{algo:oSARSA_portfolio}.
 In such a setting, the random action selection in the standard $\epsilon$-greedy exploration strategy is replaced by a selection of the next action according to the distribution over the portfolio.
 The greedy-action selection rule differs according to the single-agent reformulation at hand.
 We used mixed-integer linear programs to perform the greedy action selection when facing simultaneous-move reformulation $\mathtt{M}'$.
-The resulting algorithm is coined $o$SARSA$^\mathtt{sim}$.
+The resulting algorithm is noted as $o$SARSA$^\mathtt{sim}$.
 On the other hand, we used the sequential greedy action selection, \cf Theorem \ref{thm:lower:bound}, when facing sequential-move reformulation $M'$.
-The resulting algorithm is coined $o$SARSA$^\mathtt{seq}$.
-The last but not least of the difference with the original $o$SARSA algorithm is the policy-improvement rule.
-The enhansed version uses a metaheuristic, an acceptance rule based on Simulated Annealing \citep{rutenbar1989simulated}, in the selection of the next best policy.
+The resulting algorithm is named $o$SARSA$^\mathtt{seq}$.
+The last of the differences with the original $o$SARSA algorithm is the policy-improvement rule.
+The enhanced version uses a metaheuristic, an acceptance rule based on Simulated Annealing \citep{rutenbar1989simulated}, in the selection of the next best policy.
 In particular, a modification of the current policy is kept not only if the performance improves but also in the opposite case, with a probability depending on the loss and on a temperature coefficient decreasing with time, \cf \Cref{algo:oSARSA_SA}.
-The temperature coefficient was set to $4$ accross all experiments.
+The temperature coefficient was set to $4$ across all experiments.